-The forecast period would begin at the most recent available fiscal year-end balance sheet date.
+.15 The forecast period would begin at the date of the most recent available fiscal year-end statement of financial position.
 The forecast period for a scenario would be sufficiently long to capture the effect of its adversity and the ability of management to react.
 The forecast period for a typical life insurer would not be less than five fiscal years.
 The forecast period for a typical property and casualty insurer would not be less than three fiscal years.